rubenbanuelos/gameDesignTools/README.md

 - [X] Write function to determine success based  dice roll distributions given XdY and a difficulty Z
 - [X] Figure out how to install dependencies along with package
 - [X] Add some documentation
+- [X] Write function to determine odds of getting a specific amount of successes given XdY and a difficulty Z